 The Office of Science Laboratories

 The DOE laboratory system is the most comprehensive research system of its kind in the world, and constitutes a critical strategic scientific and technical resource.

 The Office of Science has responsibility for 10 of the 17 DOE laboratories, helping to ensure they deliver exceptional scientific productivity benefiting the taxpayer.
 The ten Office of Science laboratories are: Ames Laboratory, Argonne National Laboratory, Brookhaven National Laboratory, Fermi National Accelerator Laboratory, Lawrence Berkeley National Laboratory, Oak Ridge National Laboratory, Pacific Northwest National Laboratory, Princeton Plasma Physics Laboratory, SLAC National Accelerator Laboratory, and the Thomas Jefferson National Accelerator Facility.

 One of the defining characteristics of the Office of Science is its support of unique open-access scientific user facilities for the Nation.
 These open-access facilities—including supercomputers, large particle accelerators, high-intensity x-ray light sources, neutron scattering sources, and facilities for nanoscience, plasma science, genomic sequencing, microbiology, and atmospheric monitoring—are among the most advanced tools of modern science, enabling researchers to explore a host of new scientific frontiers.

 The Office of Science has a proud history of achievement in planning, developing, and constructing a wide variety of user facilities on time and on budget.
-In FY 2009, more than 24,000 researchers from universities, laboratories, private industry, and other federal science agencies used Office of Science user facilities.
+Many thousand researchers from universities, laboratories, private industry, and other federal science agencies used Office of Science user facilities.